What is DBT?

-Developed by Dr. Marsha Linehan, Dialectical Behavioral Therapy (DBT) is an evidence-based treatment designed to help people “Build a Life Worth Living.”
+Originally developed by Dr. Marsha Linehan, Dialectical Behavioral Therapy (DBT) is an evidence-based treatment designed to help people “Build a Life Worth Living.”
+I believe that the treatment can help people build a “life of worth,” where they can overcome difficulties to build the authentic, effective self.

 DBT incorporates cognitive behavioral therapy with the contemplative practices of mindfulness to teach problem-solving skills that help bring about change.
 Originally developed to treat clients with borderline personality disorder, DBT has been used successfully with people with depression, bipolar disorder, anxiety, PTSD, eating disorders, among other conditions.